What is it?

 Since there's a limitation in the amount of available horizontal real estate and container that limits the available vertical real estate, LinkedIn uses a type of transition that resembles the "split-flap displays" that can be found in airports, train stations and flip clocks.

 This type of transition allows the app to show a long string of text in a limited container by splitting into two looping states.

 How does it help or delight the user?

 Optimized Real Estate and Visibility.

-This pattern enhances the optimizes the space and visibility of the user interface in areas where there are limitations on the amount of characters or pixels that can be rendered.
+This solution enhances the optimizes the space and visibility of the user interface in areas where there are limitations on the amount of characters or pixels that can be rendered.